Using PIM With Chintaro

 After importing, your scheduled inspections will be available under the Inspections Tab.

 Go ahead and complete the inspection in the usual way by adding notes and photos then Submit Inspection when done.
-This will upload a copy of the report in to Chintaro.
+This will upload all the notes and any "photos marked for maintenance" in to Chintaro.

 See the full range of Inspection Guides for more information.